 Some questions you can ask the dog walker are: where they will take your dog; if they enforce obedience during the walk and if so, what punishments or rewards they use; how long they will exercise the dog, excluding car rides;

 if they walk the dog on or off leash; if they’re trained in giving first aid to pets, as well as what to do in an emergency; if any dogs they’ve walked have been injured during walks in the past; and what they will do if the dog does certain behaviors such as jumping on someone else or not coming when called.

-And last, but not lease, if you want to be very sure that the dog walker can be trusted, ask if you can observe or accompany them during the walk.
+Last but not least, if you want to be sure the dog walker can be trusted, ask if you can observe or accompany them during the walk.